Deuring's mass formula of a Mumford family: Introduction

-{\bf Acknowledgements:} This work benefits from discussions with Jean-Marc Fontaine during his stay in Mainz in April 2010.
-We would like to express sincere thanks to him.
-We would like also to thank Yi Ouyang and Liang Xiao for their helps on Theorem \ref{HT implies de-rham }.
+{\bf Acknowledgements:} The work, especially \S\ref{subsection on tensor decomposition}, benefits from discussions with Jean-Marc Fontaine during his stay in Mainz in April 2010.
+We would like to thank him heartily.
+We thank Yi Ouyang and Liang Xiao for their help on Theorem \ref{HT implies de-rham }, and Guitang Lan for his careful reading of the paper.
+We would like also to thank Stefan M\"{u}ller-Stach for his interest in this work.
+Last but not least, we want to thank the referee for pointing out a flaw in the original statement of Lemma \ref{direct summan of dual crystalline sheaf}.